viktoknst/Cloud-Onboarding/docs/Business/Product Requirements/Product Requirements Document.md

 MUST - The ability to CRUD and execute projects...
 NICE-TO - ...in different languages (provided by the service instance), with said projects being owned by different users.
+MUST - At least one language should be supported
 MUST - The ability to get results from specific execution instances.

 ## Technical requirements